HyperEmbed: Tradeoffs Between Resources and Performance in NLP Tasks with Hyperdimensional Computing enabled Embedding of n-gram Statistics: Methods

-where $\sum$ denotes the bundling operation when applied to several HD vectors.
+Let us consider an example of forming $\displaystyle \vh$ for tri-gram statistics extracted from the word ``hello''.
+The tri-gram statistics includes three tri-grams: `hel', `ell', and `llo'.
+So the HD vector representing the statistics is formed as:

 Note that $\displaystyle \vh$ is not bipolar due to the usage of the bundling operation.
-In fact, the components in $\displaystyle \vh$ will be integers in the range $[-a^n,a^n]$ but these extreme values are highly unlikely since HD vectors for different $n$-grams are quasi orthogonal, which means that in the simplest (but not practical) case when all $n$-grams have the same probability the expected value of a component in $\displaystyle \vh$ is $0$.
-Also, the use of $\sum$ means that two HD vectors mapping two different $n$-gram statistics might have very different amplitudes if the number of observations in these statistics are very different, therefore, it is convenient to use the cosine similarity between HD vectors as it neglects the amplitude.
-Since there is no simple way to set a particular metric for a given machine learning algorithm (usually the dot product is used), in the experiments below we have imposed the use of the cosine similarity implicitly by normalizing each $\displaystyle \vh$ by its $\ell _2$ norm, thus, all $\displaystyle \vh$ had the same norm and their dot product was equivalent to their cosine similarity.
+In fact, the components in $\displaystyle \vh$ will be integers in the range $[-\displaystyle\sum_{i=1}^{i=a^n}\displaystyle \vs_i,\displaystyle\sum_{i=1}^{i=a^n}\displaystyle \vs_i]$ but these extreme values are highly unlikely since HD vectors for different $n$-grams are quasi orthogonal, which means that in the simplest (but not practical) case when all $n$-grams have the same probability the expected value of a component in $\displaystyle \vh$ is $0$.
+Also, the use of $\sum$ means that two HD vectors mapping two different $n$-gram statistics might have very different magnitudes if the number of observations in these statistics are very different, therefore, it is convenient to use the cosine similarity between HD vectors as it neglects the magnitude.
+Since there is no simple way to set a particular metric for a given machine learning algorithm (usually the Euclidean distance is used), in the experiments below we have imposed the use of the cosine similarity implicitly by normalizing each $\displaystyle \vh$ by its $\ell _2$ norm, thus, all $\displaystyle \vh$ had the same norm and their dot product was equivalent to their cosine similarity.
+It is worth noting that the normalization of an HD vector could also be used as a way to keep its values in the limited range, which might be useful for efficient implementation of the conventional machine learning algorithms~\cite{KleykointSOM2019, intESN2020, intRVFL2020}, but we do not study this effect in this paper.